Contents

 While foreign bonds can be a valuable addition to your investment strategy, it’s important to be aware of certain risks:

-- Credit risk.
+Credit risk.
 As with any bond investment, there’s a risk that the issuer may default on its debt obligations.
-This risk is significant for foreign bonds.
-It may be more difficult to assess credit ratings and default probabilities for foreign issuers.
+This risk is significant for foreign bonds, and assessing credit ratings and default probabilities for foreign issuers may be more difficult.

-- Liquidity risk.
-Foreign bonds may be less liquid than domestic bonds, especially those issued by emerging market countries.
+Liquidity risk.
+Foreign bonds, especially those issued by emerging market countries, may be less liquid than domestic bonds.
 Buying or selling foreign bonds may be more difficult, impacting their market value and your ability to access your investment.

 Popular foreign bond markets